bbheemara/OtakuWalL/readme.md

-# OtakuWalL – Smart Dynamic Anime Wallpaper App
+# OtakuWalL – Smart Dynamic Anime Wallpaper Genarator

 OtakuWalL is a smart and lightweight Python desktop wallpaper generator that:
 - Fetches HD anime wallpapers ❤️‍🔥(You can even get your favorite one's only or random Too)